ddjr/simple_dqn/README.md

+Note: This fork has been merged back into https://github.com/tambetm/simple_dqn and will soon be deleted.
 # Simple DQN

 Deep Q-learning agent for replicating DeepMind's results in paper ["Human-level control through deep reinforcement learning"](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).
 It is designed to be simple, fast and easy to extend.
 In particular: